“Summer afternoon—summer afternoon; to me those have always been the two most beautiful words in the English language.” – Henry James, Author

 8. In the Garden

 Whether you have a large plot of land or a tiny patio, a short walk out your own front door into the fresh air gives children a low-threshold opportunity to get close to nature.
-You could try making your own Water Wall, planting a Garden with the Kids, or making fairy gardens for your resident gnomes and keepers of pixie dust.
+You could try making your own Water Wall, planting a Garden with the Kids, easy outdoor water painting, set up an impromptu garden art studio, or make fairy gardens for your resident gnomes and keepers of pixie dust.

 9. On the Plane